ryangjchandler/filament-log/README.md

 }
 ```

-This will prevent the navigation item and routes from being registered.
+This will prevent the navigation item from being registered.

 ## Testing